nzoelle/nzoelle/README.md

 ### Hi there 👋
 😄 Pronouns: He/Him

-I'm an apprentice in software development (Fachinfomatiker für Anwendungsentwicklung) from northern germany 🇩🇪 🇪🇺
+I'm a backend developer from northern germany 🇩🇪 🇪🇺

 Here's a bit about me:
 - 📖 I'm currently learning about: